-On the hunt for the best infant car seat?
+On the hunt for the best infant car seats?
 We have the information you need!
 We researched more than 40 options before purchasing 15 of the top infant car seats for testing in this review.
 We evaluated the car seats for several months for everything from crash test performance, ease of install, carrying weight and more.
 We’ve done the legwork to give all of you the points of interest you have to pick the best auto to situate for your child and your financial plan.
 Keep perusing for more data on which newborn child auto seats performed superior to anything the others in every metric, so you can locate the correct item to securely transport your infant from A to B no sweat.

 We’ve refreshed this auto situate survey to incorporate new test comes about for them as of late discharged 2017 adaptation of the Uppababy Mesa, which now includes the option of a nice wool fabric that is free of flame retardant chemicals.